 Work based on MUSE observations should cite the paper Bacon et al., SPIE 7735, 7 (2010).

-In the future, MUSE will utilise the VLT Adaptive Optics Facility (AOF) via the GALACSI Adaptive Optics system.
+Starting in P101, MUSE will utilise the GLAO mode of the VLT Adaptive Optics Facility (AOF) via the GALACSI Adaptive Optics system.
 It will then offer, in addition, an AO-corrected 1'x1' field of view with 0.2 arcseconds sampling (WFM-AO).
 In the future it will offer a 7.5x7.5 arcsec2 field of view sampled at 0.025"/pixel (NFM-AO).

 - Formation of galaxies